What you need to know about parking at Saddleback College

 Parking Citation Process: PAY FOR YOUR PARKING TICKET ONLINE

 Please understand that absolutely no one enjoys getting a parking citation.
-But getting angry about it and being rude to people will not make it go away.
 If you get a parking citation you have three options.
 You MUST do one of two things within 21 days of receiving the citation.

 - Pay the citation, by mail using the envelope provided with the citation,pay online at www.paymycite.com/saddleback or pay at the Campus Police Department.